Chamber structure of modular curves $X_{1}(N)$: Chambers

 \subsection{Graph of chambers in connected components of strata}

 Just like in the previous subsection, we consider only principal connected components of strata.
-Other components are isomorphic to such components for a different stratum (see Theorem 2.2).
-Since adjacentness relations have been reduced to purely combinatorial issues, there is a systematic process to draw the graph of adjacentness of chambers of a connected component of $\mathbb{P}\mathcal{H}(a,-a)$.
+Other components are isomorphic to such components for a different stratum (see Theorem 2.3).
+Since adjacency relations have been reduced to purely combinatorial issues, there is a systematic process to draw the graph of adjacency of chambers of a connected component of $\mathbb{P}\mathcal{H}(a,-a)$.

 Most of the form of the graph is provided by the relations between chambers of "triangle" type.
 Hopefully, this graph is easy to handle.

 \begin{defn} We denote by $\mathcal{T}_{a}$ the graph such that: - the vertices are the chambers of "triangle" type of the principal connected component of $\mathbb{P}\mathcal{H}(a,-a)$. - the edges are the chambers of "unbalanced degenerate" type that relate two chambers of "triangle" type. \end{defn}